 It continues to Townhouses (from the outside less beautiful, I think) to Aker Brygge Directly at the sea.
 The wind blows, the sun is shining and we enjoy the harbor scenery around us.
 We buy a totally overpriced sandwich and a cappuccino and play the perfect tourist.
 Has to be too.
 After that we run over that Royal Castle and the Johans gate (a restaurant and shopping mile) back to Central Station.
 The Touri program is definitely enough for today.

-In the evening we make our "hipster" Grünerløkka still uncertain and order us a first beer for about 10 €.
+In the evening we make "our" hipster district Grünerløkka unsafe and order us a first beer for about 10 €.
 But we knew that Oslo is expensive.
-Two more follow, including bar-hopping: first in the Bar Boca in the 50 style, then into the "Chair", A stylish cocktail bar and last but not least in the aku tiki bar kept in Hawaii look.
+Two more follow, including bar-hopping: first in the Bar Boca in the 50 style, then into the "Chair“, A stylish cocktail bar and last but not least, the aku tiki bar kept in Hawaii look.
 However, I have to say that Oslo's nightlife does not have much to offer ...

 Day 3: A day at the sea in Oslo